-GM: Marcus stares at with an incredulous expression, then makes a throwing-up-his-hands expression.
+GM: Marcus stares after her with an incredulous expression, then throws up his hands.

 The man’s phone still in hand, Victoria sees a ghastly sight in the bathroom mirror.
 Exactly like Marcus said, she’s bleeding from her eyes.
 Bleeding red, fat, sanguine tears.

 Victoria: She turns his water on, pressing her body to stop.
 No tears.
 No crying.
 No tears.
 No crying.
 Stop.

 It still hurts.

 She rinses her face off, then looks again.